mitkunz/diy_timecode_generator/README.md

 •	LEDG : Output Pin for LED Green Channel (default: 12 )

 •	LEDB : Output Pin for LED Blue Channel (default: 14 )

+I will soon update this with circuit diagram and board layout.